Linn's Stamp News

 He was the inaugural recipient of the American Philatelic Society’s Outstanding Young Adult Philatelist award in 2008 and in 2011 he was inducted into the Wisconsin Federation of Stamp Clubs Hall of Fame.

 Michael Baadke (firstname.lastname@example.org)

-Michael Baadke is editor of Linn’s Stamp News.
-He began his journalism career in 1975 as a writer and staff editor for The Michigan Daily in Ann Arbor.
-He joined Linn’s Stamp News as a staff writer in February 1993 and was named senior editor in April 1996.
+Linn’s Stamp News editor Michael Baadke began his journalism career in 1975 as a writer and staff editor for The Michigan Daily in Ann Arbor.
+He joined Linn’s as a staff writer in February 1993 and was named senior editor in April 1996.

 Denise McCarty (email@example.com)

-Denise McCarty is a senior editor of Linn’s Stamp News.
-A graduate of Bowling Green State University in Ohio with a degree in journalism, McCarty has 33 years of editorial and writing experience with Linn's Stamp News.
-In addition to specializing in the reporting of worldwide new issues, McCarty oversees the page production of Linn’s Stamp News each week.
+Denise McCarty is managing editor of Linn’s Stamp News.
+A graduate of Bowling Green State University in Ohio with a degree in journalism, McCarty has more than 30 years of editorial and writing experience with Linn's Stamp News.
+In addition to specializing in the reporting of worldwide new issues, McCarty oversees the editorial content of Linn’s Stamp News each week.